 Manziel’s Heisman moment was stamped when he accounted for 345 of the Aggies’ 418 total yards of offense in a 29-24 upset win over the Crimson Tide.

-How did he cap his Heisman season?
+How did the All-American cap his Heisman season?
 By torching the Oklahoma Sooners and breaking two Cotton Bowl records with 516 total yards and 229 rushing yards.

-Manziel’s 5,116 total yards in his first season are still the most in SEC history.
+Manziel’s 5,116 total yards are by far the most in SEC history by a freshman and were second-most all-time until a guy named Joe Burrow came around.
 He also broke the Texas A&M record with 21 rushing touchdowns as a freshman, and he’d break the Aggies record with 37 touchdown passes the following year.

 We’ll likely never see anyone dominate like this kid did ever again.